idiap/bob/src/doc/BobInstallation.rst

      $ sudo gcc_select mp-llvm-gcc42

 .. warning::
-   * bob/Blitz python bindings will not compile in **release** mode with plain gcc-4.2 (blitz causes a segmentation fault at the compiler).
-This is why we recommend to use the llvm gcc bridge instead.

    * The current MacPorts versionf blitz does not compile with anything newer than gcc-4.2.

-After you have gone through these installation steps, you can proceed with the normal bobCompilation instructions.
+After you have gone through these installation steps, you can proceed with the normal :ref:`section-compilation` instructions.
 If you have followed the `MacPorts`_ installation guide to the letter, your environment should be correctly set.
 You **don't** need to setup any other environment variable.